 Bill® Works

 UHP processes Post-9/11 GI Bill® applications based on the monthly class schedule.
-The typical course uses 3 months and 25 days of GI Bill® benefits.
 VA payments are managed directly by the U.S. Department of Veterans Affairs and UHP for a hassle-free process.

 Learn more about VA benefits here.